 Meeting delivery expectations through advanced sorting

-To meet growing customer expectations, ASM, a GLS owned company, has increased their sorting capacity from 5.000 to 12.000 trays per hour (in standard operation) with a new Equinox MHE automatic sorter for envelopes and small parcels.
-ASM has been offering express transport services since 1987.
+To meet growing customer expectations, the GLS depot in Madrid has increased their sorting capacity from 5.000 to 12.000 trays per hour (in standard operation) with a new Equinox MHE automatic sorter for envelopes and small parcels.
+GLS has been offering express transport services since 1987.
 The company established itself with a focus on providing full connectivity and a strong emphasis on innovation.
 These commitments have strengthened their competitive advantage in achieving a high level of flexibility and quality service to the customers.
-ASM continues to innovate to meet the rapidly evolving needs of its customers.
+GLS continues to innovate to meet the rapidly evolving needs of its customers.
 Technology continues to open new delivery opportunities and in doing so is raising customer expectations around delivery.
 Nowadays, customers have a wide range of delivery options.
 With next-day delivery becoming the standard and same-day delivery on the rise, the pressure on delivery time slots is increasing rapidly.

 “With this new sorting solution from Equinox MHE, we are able to better meet the needs of our customers.
 Which, in the end, is our number one priority.”